The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 Is Stripe Right for Small Businesses?

 Stripe shines brightest for its developer tools, which will typically not be needed by small businesses.
-But there are still benefits for SMEs.
+But there are still benefits for SMBs.
 Stripe does not lock you into contracts, and PCI compliance is included in the processing fees.
+Stripe payment processing also accepts all major payment options, such as Visa, MasterCard, American Express, and digital wallets such as Google Pay, Apple Pay, and more—making them a viable service provider for any size business that can scale with your growing needs.

-The best approach is to crunch the numbers.
-See if it saves you money based on your business model.
+When considering a payment processing provider, the best approach is to crunch the numbers.
+See if it saves you money based on your business model and payment volume.
 Per transaction fees can add up, so consider this in your assessment.

-Wholesale rates can be a smarter option for small businesses to minimize the per-transaction costs.
+Wholesale rates can be a smarter option for small businesses to minimize per-transaction costs.
 A provider like Payment Depot that offers web API, virtual terminal, recurring billing, encryption, mobile processing, and every other online need, may be a more cost-effective option.
+Payment Depot offers subscription-based payment processing starting at $79 per month and is backed by Stax, a leader in payment processing.
+Payment Depot is also highly rated on sites such as Capterra and Forbes Advisor, with a 4.7-star rating on both, and reviews consistently mentioning the ease of use and customer service.

 Contact our award-winning customer support team today to learn how Payment Depot can help your small business save up to $400 per month in credit card processing costs.